 Our company has invested time and capital to ensure that your eCommerce website has both appealing content and vivid, attention-getting graphics, and you expect your store to be successful.
 All of that work you put into your site will be for nought if it doesn’t load swiftly enough.
 In an age where user attention spans are measured in single-digit seconds, load time must be blindingly fast.

 Recent studies reflect that almost half of all internet users expect a site to load in no longer than two to three seconds.
 Another study which backs the two-second user attention span showed that over half of internet users would leave a site if it takes just three seconds to load.
-Not only will your eCommerce sales struggle to meet your needs if your website is slow; most customers will not come back to your company’s store if they leave due to dragging load speeds.
+Not only will your eCommerce sales struggle to meet your needs to gain profit from the cost of eCommerce start up, if your website is slow; most customers will not come back to your company’s store if they leave due to dragging load speeds.

 Slow load times can be deadly to any company, much more so if the company’s primary business is eCommerce.
 When a potential customer visits a site to buy a product, they expect that it will be an immediate and uncomplicated transaction.
 When your company sells a product available through digital downloads, they expect the download to be instant, no less than that.